 Steel is the traditional material for building bicycle frames.
-It has good characteristics, but in high performance bicycles, steel has been largely replaced by aluminum will continue to move forward, momentum carrying you and some titanium.
-The main factor driving this change is over the front of the bike.
-You cannot and will not stay on interest by cycling enthusiasts in lighter bicycles. the bike, and what happens to the frame, fork and other components is irrelevant to what happens to your body.
-Properties of Metals
+It has good characteristics, but in high performance bicycles, steel has been largely replaced by aluminum and some titanium.
+The main factor driving this change is interest by cycling enthusiasts in lighter bicycles.